 WHERE [AccountID] = (SELECT [MemberId] FROM [dbo].[D_Account] WHERE [MemberLabel] = N'Travel Expense')

 Tip: Select Show all properties to view the Member Name and other Attributes for each Member.

 As a result, we want them to remain static to minimize ongoing changes to Kepion assets.
 Moreover, MemberLabels have to be unique.
 We, therefore, strongly recommend naming MemberLabels with business codes or keys such as Cost Center #, Customer ID, etc.

 If a customer plans to use external reporting tools such as Pivot Tables or PowerBI, we will need to reconsider the values of MemberLabels.
 External reporting tools use MemberLabels as the default display of Dimension Members.
 Let's say we used codes or keys unfamiliar to users; those reports become unreadable to the target audience.

 In this case, we suggest using keys followed by friendly name as the MemberLabel.
 Keys will make them unique, while friendly names will make them readable.
 Please keep in mind that the data type length of both MemberLabel and MemberName is 200, so aim for a concise value.

 Manually Updating Member Labels

-If we go with key + friendly name approach, and if there will be on-going changes to MemberLabels, we will need to manually update the three areas we talked about above that are using MemberLabels.
+If we go with key + friendly name approach and there will be ongoing changes to MemberLabels, we will need to manually update the three definitional and structural areas listed above.
 Follow this guide to script the whole database, and use Ctrl + F to locate all areas that the old MemberLabel is used.
-Then you can update the MemberLabels in these areas one by one.
+Then update the MemberLabels in these areas one by one.